DigitalPublishingToolkit/Money-Lab-Reader/md/3_2-Weber.md

 ensue.
 If faced with a choice between competing currencies, a currency user has to form expectations about the behavior of two (groups of) actors, the issuer and other users.
-Currencies can be conceived as networks comparable to telephone networks–the benefits of using a specific currency for each individual grows with the service quality of the network and the number of participants.
+Currencies can be conceived as networks comparable to telephone networks – the benefits of using a specific currency for each individual grows with the service quality of the network and the number of participants.
 If one among several competing networks of comparable quality succeeds in reaching a critical